geudde/attic-chest/pages/02.season-1/07.meeting-07/10.constellation-2/docs.md

 Meanwhile rising and rising progressively, soon
 The horse and the rider arrived at the moon
 Twas the hour when the sun in his chariot of light
-Descending leaves earth to the guidance of night
+Descending leaves Earth to the guidance of night
 Roberto resolved that he’d stay there awhile
 And with viewing the wonders an hour would beguile
 “And when spangl’d all o’er I see night’s garment blue